 Managing Assets, Easing Tax Burdens

 Of course, eliminating or reducing taxes is one of the primary goals of estate planning.
 Trusts allow for a highly flexible approach to taxes.
 Income taxes can be slashed by transferring income-producing assets to a recipient in a lower tax bracket.
-Through the use of Trusts, the state and federal government’s estate tax exclusions can be doubled, without the filing of an estate tax return unless the decedent had more than the respective state or federal applicable exclusion.
-In 2015, the federal exclusion is $5.43 million, though it may be much lower for the state.
-And some Trusts are a prudent destination for annual gifts that fall within the government’s tax-free gift allowance ($14,000 per year for individuals, $28,000 a year for couples, with this amount indexed to inflation).
+Through the use of trusts, the state and federal government’s estate tax exclusions can be doubled, without the filing of an estate tax return unless the decedent had more than the respective state or federal applicable exclusion.
+The permanent federal exclusion is $5 million adjusted for inflation (temporarily doubled for 2018-2025), though it may be much lower for the state.
+And some trusts are a prudent destination for annual gifts that fall within the government’s tax-free gift allowance ($15,000 per year for individuals, $30,000 a year for couples, with this amount indexed to inflation).

 Are There Disadvantages to a Living Trust?

 A trust may not be needed by all individuals and families.
 Depending on the terms, trusts can result in some loss of control.

 Also, it is important to transfer all titled property into the trust on a regular basis to keep it current.
 Property outside the trust is part of the individual’s estate, and will trigger the probate process you hoped to avoid by creating the Living Trust.
 Formal transfers of property into the trust are required even when you and the trustee are the same individual.

 A Living Trust costs more than a Will to create, although it saves large amounts later through its probate-avoidance feature.
 Deeds will be necessary for transferring real property into the trust, and that will also involve some additional expense.
 Also, attention